BitcoinDesign/Guide/guide/inheritance-wallet/onboarding-cosigners.md

 {% include image-gallery.html pages = page.images_bob-export-config %}

 The app also shows an option to view the [wallet descriptor](https://bitcoin.design/guide/glossary/#output-script-descriptor).
 The wallet descriptor is a small piece of text that contains all the information that a wallet application needs to recover a multi-key wallet.
 We will cover this topic in more detail in the chapter about the wallet backup.

+After Alice has successfully set up the wallet on her end, Bob checks off the task.
+For our application, this is a manual step, because it does not run a server that coordinates activity between the users.
+This adds a bit more friction to the user experience but minimizes reliance on the wallet provider.

 #### Alice sets up the wallet on her app